Skip to main content

 Frequently Asked Questions

-Kingdom's Return: Time-Eating Fruit and the Ancient Monster is a city builder game.
+Kingdom's Return: Time-Eating Fruit and the Ancient Monster is a city builder game with fantasy and anime themes.
 Common tags for Kingdom's Return: Time-Eating Fruit and the Ancient Monster include trading, 2d, pixel graphics, action rpg and cute.

 Kingdom's Return: Time-Eating Fruit and the Ancient Monster is available on Nintendo Switch, Xbox Series X|S, PC, PlayStation 5 and others.